gisumd/COVID-19-API-Documentation/docs/requests/country_region_list.md

 ---

 ## Retrieve the country list or region list for survey responses
-To retrive the list of available countries:
+To retrieve the list of available countries:

 `https://covidmap.umd.edu/api/country`